 Cathy Buller

-After many years as a Whidbey Institute program participant and volunteer, Cathy joined the staff to work on database and fundraising projects.
-Her past work in eco-outreach and regulatory compliance connected businesses, communities, and agencies to practical changes that make a difference.
-Cathy’s husband, daughter, son-in-law, and grand-dogs help ground her passions and hopes.
+After many years as a Whidbey Institute program participant and volunteer, Cathy now works on our fundraising, database, and community event projects.
+Her past work in eco-outreach, workshop planning, and regulatory compliance helped connect businesses, communities, and agencies to practical changes that made a difference.
+Cathy’s workmates, friends, and family help ground her passions and hopes.
 She’s a board member at Sound Circle Center, a Waldorf adult education institute.
 Rowing on Seattle’s Duwamish River helps keep her happy.
 Engaging in ways to be a better human keeps her humble and inspired.

-Madisun is the Operations Manager of the Whidbey Institute after working with the team in a variety of roles since 2016.
+Madisun is the Director of Operations of the Whidbey Institute after working with the team in a variety of roles since 2016.
 In these years, Madisun has gained the unique knowledge and skillset to maintain the functionality, efficiency and continuity that impacts every faucet of the Whidbey Institute.

 Prior to joining our team, Madisun has had a vast range of experiences including venue management, large-scale festival production, wedding and event planning, dressmaking and costume design, sustainable agriculture, and has held various administrative roles for non-profit organizations.